 - A boat ships back to Yvoire.

-Four parking areas have been designated for two-wheelers:
+Three parking zones have been designated for motorbikes:

 - at the Parc Chevalin (coming from the west or by the Route Blanche)